Voice Lesson – Diction – Lesson

 Consider:

-Meanwhile, the United States Army, thirsting for revenge, was prowling the country north and west of
+Meanwhile, the United States Army, thirsting for revenge, was prowling the country north and west of the Black Hills, killing Indians wherever they could be found.

-n Dee Brown, Bury my Heart at Wounded
+n Dee Brown, Bury my Heart at Wounded Knee

 Questions:

-- What are the connotations of prowling?
+2. What are the connotations of prowling?
 What kind of animals prowl?
-What attitude toward the U.S.
+What attitude toward the U.S. army does this diction convey?

 Apply:

-express eating or drinking.
+Use an eating or drinking verb in a sentence which expresses anger about a parking ticket.
+Do not use the verb to literally express eating or drinking.
 Instead, express your anger through the verb.
 Use Brown’s sentence as a model.